hhq163/MiLiao/README.md

 # MiLiao
-A C++ frame for net messaging,handle tcp and http protocol.
+A C++ frame for net messaging,high-performance,handle tcp and http protocol.